jundalisay/superb/content/en/research/kepler/harmony/book-5/chapter-09d.md

 For below by the secondary arguments, with the inclusion of the common harmonies of the two as a kind of yeast, it will turn out that Mercury's own proportion alone holds 5:12.

-XVII.
-Proposition
+## Proposition 17

 The harmony of the divergent motions of Mars and the Earth could not have been less than 5:12.

 For Mars alone in its motions' own proportion has got more than a diatessaron, and more than 18:25 by XIV.
 Now their lesser harmony is a diapente, 2:3, by XV.
 Therefore these two parts combined make 12:25.
-But the Earth also must have its own proportion, by Axiom IV.
+But the Earth also must have its own proportion, by Axiom 4.

 Then since the harmony of the divergent motions consists of the three elements stated, that will be greater than 12:25.
 But the harmony next greater than 12:25, or 60-125, is 5-12, that is to say 60-144.

 Hence if a harmony is needed for this greater proportion of the motions of the two planets, by Axiom I it cannot be less than 60:144 or 5-12.

 Up to this point, therefore, all the other pairs of planets have been fitted to their pairs o f harmonies by necessary arguments.

 Only the pair of the Earth and Venus so far has been allotted one harmony alone, 5:8, by the Axioms adopted until now.
 We shall therefore now search further for its other harmony, that is the greater, or that of